American Bulldog

 Shelter Adoption

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-American Bulldogs have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and cherry eye.
+For American Bulldogs, the inputs that matter most are a large frame, a moderate shedding coat, and breed-level risk for hip dysplasia and cherry eye.

 What to Expect